-If there is less than 1 GB of free disk space available in the $/\,{\tt tmp}$ directory, then complete one of the following steps:
+If there is less than 1 GB of free disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment.
+Delete unnecessary files from the /tmp directory to meet the disk space requirement.
+Set the TMP and TMPDIR environment variables when setting the oracle user's environment.

-See Also: "Configuring the oracle User's Environment" on page 1-19 for more information about setting TMP and TMPDIR df -h
+See Also: "Configuring the oracle User's Environment" for more information about setting TMP and TMPDIR

 - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command:

-• The following tables describe the disk space requirements for software files, and data files for each installation type on Linux x86:
+If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command: - # df -h - The following tables describe the disk space requirements for software files, and data files for each installation type on Linux x86-64:

 Installation Type Requirement for Software Files (GB)

-Enterprise Edition 4.5
+Enterprise Edition 4.7

-Standard Edition 4.4
+Standard Edition 4.6

 Installation Type Requirement for Data Files (GB)

 Enterprise Edition 1.7

+Standard Edition 1.5